OWASP/CheatSheetSeries/cheatsheets_draft/NodeJS_Docker_CheatSheet.md

     RUN npm install
     CMD "npm" "start"

-## #2 Install only production dependencies in the Node.js Docker image
+## 2) Install only production dependencies in the Node.js Docker image

 The following Dockerfile directive installs all dependencies in the container, including `devDependencies`, which aren’t needed for a functional application to work.
 It adds an unneeded security risk from packages used as development dependencies, as well as inflating the image size unnecessarily.

 **RUN npm install**

-If you followed my previous guide on [10 npm security best practices](https://snyk.io/blog/ten-npm-security-best-practices/) then you know that you want to enforce deterministic builds with `npm ci`.
+Enforce deterministic builds with `npm ci`.
 This prevents surprises in a continuous integration (CI) flow because it halts if any deviations from the lockfile are made.

 In the case of building a Docker image for production we want to ensure that we only install production dependencies in a deterministic way, and this brings us to the following recommendation for the best practice for installing npm dependencies in a container image: